xpopel22/exercise_03/README.md

 ```

 ### Task 3
 * In R, implement the function `SelectionSort()` according to the following pseudocode.

 * Input:
-   * list of integers
+    * a list of integers
-   * number of integers in the list
+    * a count of integers in the list

 * Output:
-   * sorted list of integers
+    * a sorted list of integers

 * Estimate the number of operations of this function, i.e., the computational complexity, depending on the input size.
 * Determine the *O* notation.

 ```
 SelectionSort(array, n)